 King’s Own Calgary Regiment

-The KOCR has origins tracing back to the establishment of the 103rd Regiment (Calgary Rifles) which was founded on April 1, 1910.
-They were an active militia during the First World War and raised a number of battalions, including the 50th.
+The Regiment has origins tracing back to the establishment of the 103rd Regiment (Calgary Rifles) which was founded on April 1, 1910.
+They were an active unit during the First World War and raised three battalions, the 50th, 89th, and 137th.

-The roots of the KOCR’s saw victory at Vimy Ridge when 41-year-old Private (Pte.)
-John G. Pattison received the Victoria Cross as a member of 50th Battalion.
-On April 10th, 1917, the second day of the Battle of Vimy Ridge, he hopped from shell hole to shell hole until he was close enough to throw hand grenades into an enemy stronghold.
+The high standards maintained by today’s members of the Regiment were clearly demonstrated at Vimy Ridge.
+41-year-old Private John George Pattison of Calgary was awarded the Victoria Cross as a member of 50th Battalion, when on April 10th, 1917, the second day of the Battle of Vimy Ridge, he bounded from shell hole to shell hole until he was close enough to throw hand grenades into an enemy stronghold.
 Pattison was able to subdue the five German soldiers that survived his barrage, and as a result, the Canadians were able to take the position.
 Unfortunately, he was killed in action by shellfire almost two months after the battle at Vimy.

-In 1946, King George VI gave them the title “King’s Own”, making them The King’s Own Calgary Regiment (14th Armoured Regiment).
-In 1958 they changed a final time to The King’s Own Calgary Regiment (Royal Canadian Armoured Corps).
+In 1946, King George VI awarded the Regiment the title “King’s Own”, renaming it The King’s Own Calgary Regiment (14th Canadian Armoured Regiment).
+In 1958 the Regiment’s title changed a final time to The King’s Own Calgary Regiment (Royal Canadian Armoured Corps).

-Today the King’s Own Calgary Regiment is a reserve armoured unit that operates out of the historic Mewata Armouries in Calgary, Alberta.
+Today, The King’s Own Calgary Regiment is a reserve armoured unit of the Canadian Army, headquartered in the historic Mewata Armouries in Calgary, Alberta.

 To learn more about the KOCR,